MehtaAum/weather-app/README.md

 # Weather App

-A simple and responsive weather app built with JavaScript, Tailwind CSS, and Weather API.
+A simple and responsive weather app built with JavaScript, Tailwind CSS, Html and Weather API.

 ## ✅ Features